Akmola Region

-Some gold and coal mining occur in the area.
+Gold and coal mining occur in the area.

 Geography

 The area of the region is 146,200 square kilometers.
 Aqmola, along with Ulytau Region and Karaganda Region, are Kazakhstan's only regions which don't touch the country's outer borders.
 The region borders North Kazakhstan Region in the north, Pavlodar Region in the east, Karagandy Region in the south, and Kostanay Region in the west.
 The Sileti river flows through the region.

 Etymology

 Aqmola means "white tomb" in Kazakh.